trifwnas/Tinnitaid/README.md

 ## General Information

-**stopTinnitus** intends to help tinnitus patient get rid of the noise. **[Read More](https://en.wikipedia.org/wiki/Tinnitus)** Please consult a doctor before using the app. stopTinnitus web app uses PWA (to look and act as a mobile app) and AMP (to load the pages as fast as possible) technologies.
+**stopTinnitus** intends to help tinnitus patients detect and get rid of the noise. **[Read More](https://en.wikipedia.org/wiki/Tinnitus)** Please consult a doctor before using the app. stopTinnitus web app uses the technologies: PWA - to look and act as a mobile app and AMP - to load the pages as fast as possible.
 It is written by **[Tryfon Tzanetis](https://github.com/trifwnas)** (**[@trifwnas](https://twitter.com/trifwnas)**) and can be used by both tinnitus patients and doctors.

 ## Legal Disclaimer